vizdata-f21/project-1-team_5_look_alive/proposal/proposal.md

 use?)

-Question two: How does the proportions of soybean production used for human food versus for feeding animal change over time? and whether this change in proportions is related to global deforestation development over time?
+Question two: How does the proportions of soybean production used for human food versus for feeding animal change over time?
+Is this change in proportions related to global deforestation development over time?

 ## Analysis plan